ogrupodobolo/.github/profile/README.md

 ## Hi there 👋

 Welcome to Grupo do Bolo
-A group of students dedicated to make the life of Computer Science Students Easier.
+A group of students dedicated to make the life of Unioeste-Cvel Computer Science Students Easier.
 <!--

 **Here are some ideas to get you started:**